kragebein/pubg.reportbot/README.md

 A bot that will announce your kill/you being killed in pubg to your discord channel, with video.

 Setup:
-> pip discord sqlite3 requests json
+> pip install discord sqlite3 requests json

 usage:
 > !register playername